 Here are 10 facts about schools in Africa:

 - In 2010, there were still approximately 9 million children of primary school age unable to attend schools in Africa due to various reasons.

-- Girls, nomadic peoples, orphans, children with disabilities, children affected by HIV/AIDS, children affected by armed conflict and children affected by natural disasters are at particular risk of missing out on education.
-Young girls are in significant danger due to threat of bodily injury and sexual abuse while traveling to and from school.
+- Girls, nomadic peoples, orphans, children with disabilities, children affected by HIV/AIDS, children affected by armed conflict and children affected by natural disasters are at a particular risk of missing out on education.
+Young girls are in significant danger due to the threat of bodily injury and sexual abuse while traveling to and from school.

 - For every two children who attend school in Africa, one will drop out before graduating.